Maramon Convention: The first convention

-Convention these days
+The convention at present

 Maramon Convention is held for eight days during the first week of the Great Lent that usually falls in February.
 The tent has a seating capacity in excess of 160,000 people.
 They are seated on the dry sand bed.
 Old and weak are given sponsored-paid chairs to sit on.
 There is also a smaller tent erected next to the larger one for people with infants and with children below 5.
 All around the temporary tent there are prayer and rest sheds and other tents for various purposes related to the Church.
 Stalls for the sale of religious literature and other items, church mission advertisement and funding offices and restaurants are allowed to operate in the vicinity of the tent under the control of the Church authorities.

 Programme

 The Maramon Convention is pre-eminently an assembly of Christians who once a year come here for listening to the Word of God as read and expounded by Christian leaders from all over India as well as abroad.
 Introduction and promotion of Church activities and Preaching occupy the major part of the convention programme.
 In the morning there will be separate Bible study classes for Men, women, youth and children conducted by specially invited leaders.
 The mornings and afternoons are public meetings and in the evening, meetings are for men only.
 Four of the afternoon public meetings are for 'Facing the challenges of Social evils as Christians'.
 The choir leads the singing and the introduction of voguish songs and the whole gathering joins in singing.
 A hymn book with 101 hymns including 16 new ones are printed every year for the convention use.
 Everyday half an hour is spent for intercessory prayer.
 Also there are family gatherings, youth meetings and special gatherings after the afternoon session.